cguttweb/nuxt-portfolio-blog/content/posts/javascript-scoping.md

 Scope = space or environment where the variable is declared

-- **global scope** - top-level code variables are available everywhere
+- **global scope** - top-level code variables are available everywhere e.g. `var`
-- **function scope** - also known as local scope variables are only available inside the function
+- **function scope** - also known as local scope variables are only available inside the function.
+If attempting to access outside of the function there will be reference error
-- **block-level scoping** - this as introduced in ES6 and is **only** available to variables declared with let and const
+- **block-level scoping** - this as introduced in ES6 and is **only** available to variables declared with `let` and `const`